iv-menshenin/valyjson/README.md

 You can understand the json behavior of each model even if the generation is not yet complete.
 For the same reason all fields must have json tags.

+## Take a look at my benchmarks

+The tests, the results of which are presented here, I borrowed from easyjson.
+So if you trust the objectivity of their tests, then trust mine.

 ```
 goos: linux
 goarch: amd64
 pkg: github.com/mailru/easyjson/benchmark
 cpu: Intel(R) Core(TM) i7-9700F CPU @ 3.00GHz
 ```

+### Unmarshaling

 | lib      | json size | ns/op  |  MB/s |  B/op | allocs/op |
 |:---------|:----------|--------|------:|------:|----------:|